conda-forge/static-frame-feedstock/README.md

 Summary: Immutable structures for one- and two-dimensional calculations with labelled axis

-The StaticFrame library consists of the Series and Frame, immutable data structures for one- and two-dimensional calculations with self-aligning, labelled axis.
+The StaticFrame library consists of the Series and Frame, immutable data structures for one- and two-dimensional calculations with self-aligning, labelled axes.
 StaticFrame offers an alternative to Pandas.
 While many interfaces for data extraction and manipulation are similar to Pandas, StaticFrame deviates from Pandas in many ways: all data is immutable, and all indices must be unique; all vector